ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 from other services.
 Some of these events already exist, while others still need to be defined and implemented.
 This approach ensures that microservices remain agnostic to the notification framework.
-Instead, when a point in a user journey is reached which merits a notification, the given microservice publishes an event.
+Instead, when a point in a user journey is reached which merits a notification, the given microservice publishes an event with the required details.
 That event is picked up by the NOS and used to construct a notification event.
+In some cases, notifications may be sourced through other means, such as the new outbox pattern, where database information is relayed through an event that contains a subset of the database document's fields.
+For instance, a change to a user's email field could be used to drive the creation of a notification.

 ### Initial Implementation